Lee S. Wolosky: Guantanamo

 As Special Envoy for Guantanamo Closure from July 2015 to January 2017, Wolosky served as chief U.S. diplomat in connection with Barack Obama's efforts to close the Guantanamo Bay detention camp.
 Among other responsibilities, he led the Obama Administration's final diplomatic efforts to reduce the detainee population before the end of Obama's term, by transferring detainees who had been unanimously approved for transfer by the United States Secretary of Defense, State, Attorney General, Secretary of Homeland Security, Chairman of the Joint Chiefs of Staff, and Director of National Intelligence.

 During his 18-month tenure as Special Envoy, Wolosky completed the transfer of 75 detainees to 15 countries, or almost 40% of all such transfers during President Obama's eight-year term in office.

-Since closure of the Office by the Trump Administration, the U.S. government has lost track of several of the Guantanamo detainees Wolosky arranged to release.
+Since closure of the Office by the first Trump administration, the U.S. government has lost track of several of the Guantanamo detainees Wolosky arranged to release.